 - Ability to share diverse teaching materials

-- Better content for students’ self-studies
+- Better content for students’ self-guided study

 - Improved quality of online sessions with AV.io HD

-AV / IT Teams
+AV / IT teams

 - Increased functionality